 Cats have a reputation for being resilient and cautious animals, but they need to be taken care of like any other pet.
 If your cats are anything like my two babies, you have one that loves to be inside and one that would always prefer to be outside.
 Sometimes it’s easy to forget that she’s out there.

-- Machine washable with similar color in cold...
+- Machine washable in cold water with similar...

 In general, my “outdoor” cat is really well behaved outside.
 She stays on our property, she doesn’t really bring any unwanted pests inside the house, she does her business, and then spends the rest of her time on our porch.
 I made sure to do some extra research on how the weather impacts our pets so I could stay prepared on when I absolutely needed to bring them back into the house.